James D Pickering

 Teaching

-I have taught many courses in chemistry, physics, and mathematics to undergraduate students from chemistry (and related disciplines).
+I have taught many courses in chemistry, physics, and mathematics to undergraduate and graduate students over the years.
 For some of these courses I have made full lecture handouts/problem sets, whereas for others I just have PDFs explaining tricky concepts (or things that my students found challenging).
-I have also made some similar documents that are more aimed at graduate level, for new graduate students or final year undergraduates.
-The links below contain all of these that I've currently made - it will be added to periodically.

 Some of them are older than others and probably could use a refresh.
 They are almost certainly not error-free - let me know of any you find.